 Most fire-related deaths and injuries occur when there is a fire in a home, so we need to make sure that we are working effectively to reduce the number of fires and limit their severity when they do happen.

 Evidence from national and local studies suggests that, while the overall risk of fire in the home is low, some people are at greater risk from fire than others.
 We undertake research and analysis to identify the lifestyle and environmental factors that are most commonly associated with fires and related deaths and injuries.

-We understand from our recent survey that our communities are concerned about increases in the housing stock.
+From a survey in 2021 we understand that our communities are concerned about increases in the housing stock.
 The Office for National Statistics estimates that by 2025 the population of Devon and Somerset will have increased by 5% and that by 2043 it will have increased by 14%3.
 We are expecting to see more than 78,000 new homes built in our two counties by 20314, with most of this development focused around urban areas.

 The Home Office publication ‘Detailed analysis of fires attended by fire and rescue services, England, April 2020 to March 2021' states "by combining Incident Recording System (IRS) and English Housing Survey data, Home Office statisticians have calculated that you are around eight times more likely to die in a fire if you do not have a working smoke alarm in your home.”

 3 Office for National Statistics mid-year population estimates